Debt Settlement Services in Hawaii

 What is the different between a debt workout and a debt consolidation?

 A credit card debt “workout” is also referred to as a negotiated settlement.
-For example if you owed $5,000 on a credit card and made an agreement with the credit card company to pay $2,000 instead of $5,000 as a settlement in full on the debt, this would be a credit card debt workout.
+For example, if you owed $5,000 on a credit card and agreed to pay $2,000 as a settlement in full, this would be a credit card debt workout.
 Firms who perform this type of work may identify themselves as debt management, debt relief, debt workout, debt settlement or debt consolidation.
 However, I define debt consolidation as a reorganization of the debt through a credit counselor or taking a debt consolidation loan to pay off the debts in full.

-Who is eligible for a debt workout to get out of credit card debt?
+Who is eligible for debt settlement services to get out of credit card debt?

 Creditors typically agree to debt settlement arrangements where they feel a settlement of the debt will be in their best interest.
 In most cases they come to this conclusion because the person requesting the debt negotiation appears to be a legitimate candidate for bankruptcy.
 Knowing that in most bankruptcy cases they would receive nothing, they opt to take a discounted settlement on the debt rather than receive zero dollars in a bankruptcy.

-What would trigger them insisting on my income and asset information as a part of the debt settlement negotiation?
+What would trigger them insisting on my income and asset information as a part of the debt settlement services and negotiation?